 How can you avoid probate in Alabama?

 You can avoid probate by creating a solid estate plan that incorporates a revocable living trust to transfer assets outside of probate to your beneficiaries after your death.
+There are several ways to avoid probate with proper planning, and our attorneys can help you explore these options.

 Do I need an attorney for probate?

 While there is no legal requirement to have a probate lawyer represent you through the probate process, hiring an experienced attorney can help facilitate a smoother process for you and the heirs of the estate.
+The probate process involves numerous legal requirements and deadlines that our attorneys handle routinely, saving you time and preventing costly mistakes.

 How long does probate take in Alabama?